Flooding around Ottawa River

 Graffizone | iStock

 In 2024, the high water levels in the Ottawa and Gatineau regions were primarily due to a combination of significant snowmelt and heavy rainfall, which led to the Ottawa River exceeding its capacity, causing extensive flooding.
-About 250 houses and businesses were affected, prompting emergency measures such as distributing sandbags.
-This situation underscores the ongoing challenges in flood management and the importance of effective strategies to mitigate such events in the future.
+About 250 houses and businesses were affected, prompting emergency measures, including the distribution of sandbags.
+This situation underscores the ongoing challenges in flood management and the importance of effective strategies to mitigate future events.

 Protecting your home against flooding